centarro/commerce-docs/docs/v2/user-guide/promotions.md

 #### Fixed amount or Percentage off the shipment amount

-The Commerce Shipping module, if insalled, provides these two offer types which work just like the [Fixed amount or Percentage off the order subtotal](#fixed-amount-or-percentage-off-the-order-subtotal) offer types.
+The Commerce Shipping module, if installed, provides these two offer types which work just like the [Fixed amount or Percentage off the order subtotal](#fixed-amount-or-percentage-off-the-order-subtotal) offer types.
 However, instead of applying the discount to the subtotal, the discount is applied to the Shipping amount.
 By entering "100" as the percentage amount, a "Free shipping" discount can be created.

 Other custom or contributed modules can also define additional offer types or selection criteria.